 It can be tempting to give your pup a rib bone as a treat, especially when they look up at you with those sad eyes.
-But before you pull out the pork bones, it’s important to understand the dangers of rib bones for dogs.
-While some people may claim that their dog can handle them, most veterinarians agree that all pork bones should be avoided.
-Let’s take a look at why.
+But before you do, let us tell you that:

 - Cooked pork rib bones are prone to splintering ⚠️

 - Bone fragments can disrupt a dog’s digestive tract or his stomach ⚠️